mattconfusion/tdventure/notes.md

 #### Cartridge defined
 Basically any command can be defined by the game scenes.
 The suggested practice is to define such commands in constants when recurring (such as GO NORTH, GO SOUTH, OPEN DOOR etc) and to keep them as simple as possible. *TDVENTURE* parsing of commands is using a regex to match the words listed in the command in the order the command specifies.
 The regex used is like: `\bopen\b.*\bdoor\b`.

-It is possible to define in the *Common Cartridge Settings* which are the cartride-defined commands you want to make available through the game command autocomplete.
+It is possible to define in the Cartridge property *suggestedCommands* which are the cartride-defined commands you want to make available through the game command autocomplete via an array of command ids.